paul-hammant/tbd/content/5-min-overview/index.md

 called 'trunk' at all.
 {{< /note >}}

-There are many deciding factors, before a development team settles on Trunk Based Development, but here is a short overview of the practices if they do:
+There are many deciding factors, before a development team settles on Trunk-Based Development, but here is a short overview of the practices if they do:

 ### Releasability of work in progress

-Trunk Based Development will always be **release ready**
+Trunk-Based Development will always be **release ready**

 If an executive manager visited the development team and commanded "Competitor X has launched feature Y, go live now with what we have", the worst response would be "give us one hour".
 The development team might have been very